 1.4 Under Contract No. KL/2014/03 - Kai Tak Development - Stage 3 Infrastructure Works for Development at the Southern Part of the Former Runway ("T2 Advance Works"), the baseline monitoring works in Kai Tak under the EM&A Manual (AEIAR-174/2013) were conducted by the Environmental Team (ET) for the Contract No. KL/2014/03 at the approved relocated monitoring locations (EPD reference: EP2/K19/A/21 pt.5), namely KTD1a, KTD2a & KER1a.
 During the impact monitoring period, monitoring locations KTD 2a and KER 1a were relocated to new locations, i.e. KTD 2b and KER 1b (EPD reference: () in EP2/K19/A/21 pt.
 6 and () in EP2/K19/A/21 pt.
 5) respectively.
 Location KTD2b was then further relocated to location KTD2c, the proposal of such relocation was submitted to EPD on 24 March 2020 and was approved by EPD on 6 April 2020 (EPD reference: () in EP2/K19/A/21 pt.7).
 The aforementioned relocation was effective from 9 April 2020.
-Impact monitoring within the Kai

-Tak area shall be conducted by the ET of Contract No. ED/2018/04 upon cessation of such monitoring by Contract No. KL/2014/03.
-The data obtained from the impact monitoring works completed by the ET of Contract No. KL/2014/03 will be adopted in this report.
+Since the major part of work under Contract No. KL/2014/03 has been completed and monitoring works conducted by the ET of Contract No. KL/2014/03 was determined to be ceased, the impact monitoring within the Kai Tak area was then handed over to the ET of Contract No. ED/2018/04 on 1 August 2020.
+The monitoring location has been reviewed and updated to obtain the data with higher representative based on several conditions, such as distance between monitoring location and the sensitive receiver, non-project related interference, obstruction to the construction works on site and the power supply problem.
+The monitoring location KTD1a and KER1b has been updated to the monitoring location KTD1 and KER1 on 3 August 2020, where are the original location as proposed in the EM&A manual (AEIAR-174/2013).
+And the monitoring location KTD2c was remained unchanged after the aforementioned review.
+The impact monitoring for the three stations KTD1, KTD2c and KER1 are currently conducted by the ET of T2 Main Works